-This scenario is often an area of confusion for people looking to gain the tax benefits of donating to charity.
-While the numbers may be slightly lower or higher than you initially expect, the value of saving on capital gains tax by donating appreciated shares and then being able to deduct that value to lower your taxes even further, generally exceeds any differences in valuation during the day of transfer.
+This scenario can be an area of confusion for people looking to gain the tax benefits of donating to charity.
+While the numbers may be slightly lower or higher than you initially expect, the value lies in saving on capital gains tax by donating appreciated shares and then being able to deduct that value to lower your taxes even further.

 How Betterment Manages Your Tax-Deductible Donation

-By making a donation of appreciated shares using Betterment, you’ll never have to handle the process of converting the amount you want to give into a certain number shares.
+By making a donation of appreciated shares using Betterment, you may avoid the process of converting the amount you want to give into a certain number shares on your own.
 That part works in the background.

-Betterment also makes sure that you only donate appreciated shares that you’ve held for one year or more—which is advice that protects you from gifting shares away that have lost value or that you would not be able to deduct fully on your tax return.
+Betterment also aims to ensure that you only donate appreciated shares that you’ve held for one year or more—which is advice that protects you from gifting shares away that have lost value or that you would not be able to deduct fully on your tax return.

 In short, Betterment’s focus on charitable giving is part of helping you tax-optimize your investments.
 As Henry Ford once stated, “the highest use of capital is not to make more money, but to make money do more for the betterment of life.”